hddm-devs/hddm/docs/tutorial_config_difficulty.rst

 Imagine that we collected data from one subject on the moving dots or coherent motion task (e.g., :cite:`RoitmanShadlen02`).
-In this task, participants indicate via keypress in which of two directions dots are moving on a screen.
-Only some of the dots are moving in a coherent direction; depending on the difficulty, more or less of the dots are moving in random directions (i.e. incoherent; see the figure).
-In our working example, consider we presented subjects with two conditions, an easy, high coherence and a hard, low coherence condition.
+In this task, participants indicate, via a keypress, in which of two directions dots are moving on a screen.
+Only some proportion of the dots move in a coherent direction; the remaining dots move in random directions (i.e. incoherent; see the figure).
+In our working example, consider an experiment in which subjects are presented with two conditions, an easy, high coherence and a hard, low coherence condition.
 In the following, we will walk through the steps on creating a model in HDDM to estimate the underlying psychological decision making parameters of